MileHacker Logo

 Museums & Cultural Institutions

-Kayseri’s museums provide deep insights into its rich archaeological past, Seljuk golden age, and ethnographic heritage.
+Kayseri’s museums provide in-depth knowledge of its rich archaeological past, Seljuk golden age, and ethnographic heritage.

 Collection Highlights